 If you have reservations about a mint/burn mechanism being introduced to THORChain, know this.
 It’s impossible for the mechanism to cause the RUNE price to collapse straight out of the gate.
 The loans have to be opened first before they can be closed.
 Opening the loans is what causes the run up in RUNE price from which it could fall.
 The fall in RUNE price would then be proportional to the initial rise in price.

-In reality, the best-case scenario for THORChain is the borrowers never pay back their loan!
+In reality, the best-case scenario for THORChain is the borrowers never pay back their loan.
 Paying off the loan means RUNE has to be minted which inflates the supply.
-We don’t want that to happen, therefore we don’t want the loan to be paid back.
+THORChain doesn’t want that to happen, therefore it doesn’t want the loan to be paid back.
 This is how, and why, THORChain can offer no interest, no liquidation, no maturity date on the loans.
 Having interest, liquidation levels, and a maturity date would only encourage users to pay back their loan.

 This lending design is revolutionary even by DeFi standards.

 Lending alone could drive a lot of users to THORChain and drive up the RUNE price.
 But that’s not all.

 One of the advantages CEXs still have over DEXs is the ability to place limit orders.
 Right now, all the swaps on THORChain are market orders.
 Having the ability to enter limit orders would open the door to more users and volume.
 Therefore, developers are working on order books so that users can place limit orders.